Particular/ServicePulse/docs/frontend/platform-health-page.md

 ### Primary and Monitoring version sourcing

-- the primary root document exposes its version through the `X-Particular-Version` response header, so Platform health reads the primary version from that header; a successful primary root fetch maps to an `healthy` baseline (degraded/unavailable are then derived from built-in custom checks or a fetch failure)
+- the primary root document exposes its version through the `X-Particular-Version` response header, so Platform health reads the primary version from that header; a successful primary root fetch maps to an `healthy` baseline (degraded/unavailable are then derived from internal custom checks or a fetch failure)
 - the Monitoring root document exposes its version in a `version` field, so Platform health reads the monitoring version from that field

-## Built-In Custom Checks
+## Internal Custom Checks

-Platform health consumes built-in platform custom checks as secondary signals even when those checks are hidden by default on the Custom Checks page.
+Platform health consumes internal platform custom checks as secondary signals even when those checks are hidden by default on the Custom Checks page.

 On Platform health they are used to:

-- degrade or fail platform-health rows
+- degrade platform-health rows
 - populate expanded row details, including `failure_reason`

-For the shared built-in-check catalog and Custom Checks page behavior, see `docs/frontend/custom-checks-page.md`.
+For the shared internal-check behavior and Custom Checks page behavior, see `docs/frontend/custom-checks-page.md`.

 Platform health-specific rule:

-- when assigning a built-in degraded check to a specific instance, use `originating_endpoint.name` to match the emitting platform instance
+- when assigning an internal degraded check to a specific instance, use `originating_endpoint.name` to match the emitting platform instance
-- built-in platform custom checks are loaded by `PlatformHealthStore` itself, not only as a side effect of visiting the Custom Checks page
+- internal platform custom checks are loaded by `PlatformHealthStore` itself, not only as a side effect of visiting the Custom Checks page

 ## Manual Testing with Mock Scenarios